Skip to main content

 1 No credit given to native speakers for 20000-level Spanish; heritage speakers may only receive credit with permission of the department chair.
 A native speaker is considered to be someone who completed his or her primary and secondary education in a Spanish-speaking country.
 A heritage speaker is someone who was primarily educated in U.S. schools but who speaks Spanish in the home and with friends and co-workers.
 Native speakers and heritage speakers not eligible to take these courses must take additional upper-level Spanish electives instead unless these credits are awarded as transfer credit or Advanced Placement Credit.

-• SPAN 30503 Advanced Spanish: From Personal to Public
+• SPAN 30503 Advanced Spanish: Personal to Public

 • SPAN 30603 Advanced Spanish: From Local to Global